ASH WEDNESDAY

 ourselves.
 How often we fail to realize that our sinfulness makes

-its visitation not only upon our souls, but plunders our very bodies
+its visitation not only upon our souls but plunders our very bodies

 as well, manifesting itself in physical illness.
 We are not, like

-what afflicts the one inevitably affects the other.
+and what afflicts the one inevitably affects the other.
 The Confessional

 should be seen as the vestibule to healing, a seat of Mercy, for